 How Do I Use Ozempic?

 Ozempic is administered once per week subcutaneously (under the skin of the stomach, abdomen, thigh, or upper arm).
 The standard protocol is to begin with a lower starting dose (0.25 mg) and build up to a higher dose (0.5 mg, 1 mg, or 2 mg) to increase tolerance and reduce side effects.
-For more information on how and where to inject Ozempic read this post.

 In consultation with your doctor, you’ll be shown how to cleanse the injection site, attach a clean needle to the Ozempic pen, select the correct dose using the dose counter dial, inject Ozempic, safely dispose of the needle, and properly store the remaining Ozempic for future injections.

-What if I Miss a Dose?
+What If I Miss A Dose?

 Ozempic is typically self-injected once per week, on the same day of the week, with or without a meal.
 A missed dose should be taken as soon as possible, any time up until 5 days after the day it was originally supposed to be administered.
 After 5 days have passed, the dose is skipped entirely, and the next dose is taken on the correct day of the following week.